Orientation for all Undergraduate Students 2018/2019

-By the time you read this, you will most likely have received your offer letter for DCU and will be getting ready to start your new life with us.
+By the time you read this, you will most likely have received your offer letter for DCU and will be getting ready to start your student journey with us.
 As this is a whole new experience, you may well have some questions, so feel free to mail us at email@example.com or ring 01 700 7165 or 01 884 2004 for answers to any of your questions.

 The University experience is quite unique and you are about to embark on a wonderful period in your life, which is full of hard work, new challenges and amazing opportunities to develop yourself personally, professionally and academically.
 These opportunities will not come to you unless you engage wholeheartedly in the entire range of activities, which the University has to offer - so it is worth making a promise to yourself now that you will actively seek out and embrace these, and really benefit from the three or four years ahead of you.
 The following will give you some insight into what DCU has on offer:

 Academic Structure of Programme: You will find an overview of the modules (courses) on your programme here.
 This will help you get a good feeling for the programme over the coming years.